ericsnekbytes/python_qt_cookbook/README.md

 (This section is not finished)

 Qt's [layout system](https://doc.qt.io/qt-6/layout.html) is unique.
-Child widgets in a layout ask for space, and the layout tries to accommodate each of them as best it can.
+Qt uses a collaborative layout philosophy, where child widgets in a layout ask for space, and the layout tries to accommodate each of them as best it can.
 This can lead to some frustrating behaviors, as seemingly bizarre widget spacing or alignment problems can pop up if you don't have a good grasp of how things work.

 Widgets can compete for space, like unruly children, so a problem with one widget might actually have its root cause in another competing widget in the